subbat9710/Student-Management-System/README.md

 * The dashboard displays an overview of the current academic year, including the total number of students, classes, and teachers.
 It also displays a summary of today's attendance for each class.

 ### Conclusion
 ##### The student management system is a comprehensive solution for managing student data.
 It allows users to manage student records, attendance, and academic records with ease.
-The use of .Net, OOP principles, and an MS SQL database ensures the system is scalable, reliable, and secure.</sub>
+The use of .Net, OOP principles, MS SQL database ensures the system is scalable, reliable, and secure.</sub>